zhangxiaohuang1111/zhangxiaohuang1111.github.io/_pages/about.md

 Hello, there~ <br/><img src='/images/kenobi-pog.gif'>

 My name is Zhangxiao Huang (黄张骁).
-You can also me Sean for short (Sean resembles ‘Xiao’ in pronunciation).
+You can also call me Sean for short (Sean resembles ‘Xiao’ in pronunciation).

 I am a senior student at the [School of Information and Communication Engineering](https://ice.dlut.edu.cn/), [Dalian University of Technology](https://en.dlut.edu.cn/) right now, and will graduate in June.